ParvezHossain/ParvezHossain/README.md

 - **APIs**: REST, GraphQL
 - **Other**: Data Structure, Problem Solving, Redis, Scrum, Object-Oriented Programming

+- 🔭 **Current Work**: Data scraping using Python for a new project.
+Collecting, persisting, and analyzing data to enhance client productivity.

+- 🌱 **Current Learning**: Advanced SQL queries for handling large datasets, with a goal to excel in data analysis and data science.

 ## Contact Information

 Connect with me on [LinkedIn](https://www.linkedin.com/in/parvez-hossain).